 Additionally, you'll get a healthy dose of dietary fiber by eating veggie-stuffed samosas, which can improve digestive health and help you lose or maintain weight, according to Harvard T.H.
 Chan School of Public Health.

 Consider the Nutritional Downsides

 Not all samosas are healthy choices.
-Despite the nutritional benefits that vegetables offer, a veggie samosa made with a lot of butter or oil can be high in cholesterol and saturated fat.
-In a "Cooking Light" recipe for vegetable samosas that calls for frying the pastries, each 2 inch samosa has 160 calories and more than 5 g fat.
+Despite the nutritional benefits that vegetables offer, a veggie samosa made with a lot of butter or oil can be high in cholesterol and saturated fat, which also increases the samosa calories.
 Bigger samosas sold at restaurants and cafes may are likely to have even higher values as well as more sodium and cholesterol.

 A vegetable-filled samosa can be a relatively nutritious snack or appetizer, but only if it's low in fat and sodium.
 If you have the option, look at nutritional information for a samosa before purchasing it.

 Four pieces of vegetable samosas contains 300 milligrams of sodium.
 According to the American Heart Association, daily sodium intake should not exceed 2,300 milligrams for healthy adults, or 1,500 milligrams for adults who have risk factors for heart disease.